Department of Non-Resident Keralites Affairs

-It also acts as a forum for addressing the NRKs problem, safeguarding their rights and rehabilitating the returnees.
+It also acts as a forum for addressing problems amongst non-resident Keralites, safeguarding their rights and assisting returnees.

-Amidst the COVID-19 outbreak, the NORKA-Roots portal facilitated registration from people all around the world to request to return to Kerala.
+Amidst the COVID-19 pandemic, the NORKA-Roots portal facilitated registration from people all around the world to request to return to Kerala.
 The portal also allowed people stuck in different states of the country to register on their site from 29 April 2020.